Gamma

 soften his skin and revert to a youthful form at anytime.

-This ivory netsuke shows a youthful depiction of Gamma Sennin lying on
+This ivory netsuke shows a youthful depiction of Gama Sennin lying on his

-his belly with a toad on his back.
-The toad is quite glorious: With his scaly
+belly with a toad on his back.
+The toad is quite glorious: With his scaly back,

-back, and smooth full belly he drapes luxuriantly over the immortal.
-Gamma’s kimono
+and smooth full belly he drapes luxuriantly over the immortal.
+Gama’s kimono is

-is rich with details on the hems and sash and is replete with a subtle floral
+rich with details on the hems and sash and is replete with a subtle floral pattern.

-pattern.
-Leaves fall from his sash representative of his transparency with nature
+Leaves fall from his sash representative of his transparency with nature and his

-and his knowledge of medicinal herbs.
-Gamma reads an open book, signifying his
+knowledge of medicinal herbs.
+Gama reads an open book, signifying his knowledge

-knowledge and wisdom.
+and wisdom.
 The book’s pages display loosely rendered characters.
-The
+The expression

 The